 In 1911 George, aged 53, still a railway Clerk and his wife Mary Elizabeth were living at 12 Burghley Road, St Pancreas.
 Also at the address is their 18 year old son George Charles Sydney Ponting, a draughtsman.

 George and Mary's son George Charles Sydney Ponting married Violet Miriam Bainbridge in 1924 (Reg Gen Sept Qtr 1924 St Pancreas (1902-1977) 1b 91).
+In 1939 they were living in Islington and George was a toolmaker (guage).
 Violet Miriam Ponting of 79 Coles Crescent, South Harrow died on 2 August 1965 at Oxley Grove Hospital, Hatch End (Reg Gen Sept 1965 Harrow 5b 730).
 Probate was granted to George Charles Sydney Ponting, retired draughtsman.
 George died in 1969 (Reg Gen Sept 1969 Brent 5a 52).

 - Edward John Ponting and Mary Meredith